dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 </html>
 ```

+3. Put your name in the title tag of the page

-3. Update the img src tag to point to the image file of your design.
+4. Update the img src tag to point to your design (e.g. mine was: kate-page.png).

-4. Save your file to the people directory in the 17W-mappy repo.
+5. Save your file to the people directory in the 17W-mappy repo.

 ### Step 3) Create a Javascript Marker on the Map

 Now you're ready to create a marker on the DALI Map with your bio pic!
-This will link to the html page you created in the previous step.
+This marker will be placed at a lat long you specify and will link to the html page you created in the previous step.

 1. Open `main.js` in atom.

 2. Find where we run the method `addMarker` to create a marker for Froggy.
 Copy that function call and paste it in somewhere in the `SECTION FOR MARKERS`.

+3. Update the Javascript function to call your information:
-3. Change the `iconUrl` field to point to your bio pic, which should be saved in the images directory.
+  * Change the `iconUrl` field to point to your bio pic, which should be saved in the images directory.

-4. Change the `url` field to point to the HTML file that will display the PNG of the design you created earlier in Sketch!
+  * Change the `url` field to point to the HTML file that will display the PNG of the design you created earlier in Sketch!

-5. Add a lat long: http://www.latlong.net/
+  * Add a lat long: http://www.latlong.net/.

-6. Save the file in Atom
+4. Save the file.

 ### Step 3) Commit & Sync Your Changes with Gitapp